slevithan/oniguruma-parser/README.md

 <details>
   <summary><b>Unenclosed four-digit backreferences</b></summary>

 Although any number of digits are supported for enclosed `\k<…>`/`\k'…'` backreferences (assuming the backreference refers to a valid capturing group), unenclosed backreferences currently support only up to three digits (`\999`).
-In other words, `\1000` is handled as `\100` `0` even if 1,000+ captures are present.
+In other words, `\1000` is handled as `\100` followed by `0` even if 1,000+ captures appear to the left.

-Note that, although Oniguruma supports `\1000` and higher when as many capturing groups are defined, Oniguruma regexes with more than 999 captures never actually work.
+Note that, although Oniguruma theoretically supports `\1000` and higher when as many capturing groups appear to the left, Oniguruma regexes with more than 999 captures never actually work.
 They fail to match anything, with no error, due to an apparent bug.
 Tested in Oniguruma 6.9.8 via `vscode-oniguruma`.
 </details>

 Additional edge case differences that result in errors will be documented here soon.
 This library was originally built as part of [`oniguruma-to-es`](https://github.com/slevithan/oniguruma-to-es), and in that context it made sense to throw an error in some edge cases that are buggy in Oniguruma.
 However, as a standalone parser, in most cases the ideal path is to match Oniguruma's intention, even if the pattern would encounter bugs when used to search.
 Thus, such errors will be removed in future versions.